 Serbia regularly reports data on hate crimes to ODIHR.
-Serbia's Criminal Code contains a general penalty-enhancement provision and a substantive offence.
-The data reported to ODIHR also include cases of incitement to hatred and other hate speech offences.
+Serbia's Criminal Code contains a general penalty enhancement provision and a substantive offence provision.
+The data reported to ODIHR also include cases of incitement to hatred, individual defamation, other hate speech offences, discrimination and the violation of equality.
 Serbia's Prosecutor's Office collects data on hate crime.

 ODIHR observes that the law enforcement agencies of Serbia have not recorded the bias motivations of hate crimes.